< Terug naar resultaten

 Cairo tour

-After breakfast we enjoy a full day tour of Cairo.
-We begin with a visit to the Egyptian Museum – home to the world’s largest collection of ancient Egyptian artefacts including the incredible golden riches of Tutankhamun’s tomb.
-We also explore Al Azhar mosque which dates back to AD970 and is Cairo’s oldest.
-The mosque is still frequently visited by locals to this day and we will need to cover up (long sleeves and trousers) to enter - as when entering all mosques.
-Women will also need to cover their hair with a scarf.Cairo Pyramids Hotel or similar
+Morning welcome briefing after breakfast.
+Your leader will advise you of the time for this meeting.
+Please bring your insurance details with you to the briefing.
+After the briefing, enjoy a full-day tour of Cairo, beginning with a visit to the Egyptian Museum, home to the largest collection of ancient Egyptian artefacts in the world, including the golden riches of Tutankhamun’s tomb.
+We also explore Al Azhar mosque, which dates to 970 CE and is the oldest mosque in Cairo.
+It’s still frequently visited by local worshippers and we need to cover up to enter (long sleeves and trousers/pants, while women also need to cover their hair with a scarf) – as when entering all mosques.
+The mosque is sometimes closed without prior notice but we can still pass by to see it.
+Accommodation: Pyramids Park Resort (or similar)

 • 3